aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    Set-ExecutionPolicy RemoteSigned -Force
    ```

+ > **Note**: If you get the error Windows PowerShell updated your execution policy successfully, but the setting is overridden by a policy defined at a more specific scope. please ignore it.

 1. Within the Remote Desktop session to **az140-21-p1-0**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to retrieve the name of the Azure Storage account you configured earlier in this lab: